 The reference script supplied by Cisco supports the following functionality:

-Retrieves the configuration file based on the switch's serial number, hostname, or MAC address.
+Downloads the configuration file based on the switch's serial number, hostname, MAC address, or location.

 Downloads the software image (system and kickstart images) if the files do not already exist on the switch.
 The software image is installed on the switch and is used at the next reboot.